 Women of Color Caucus Against Sexual Assault (WOCCASA) is a caucus comprised of women of color that are staff members of Connecticut Alliance to End Sexual Violence or its member centers.
 The caucus is committed to the empowerment of all women and the eradication of oppression.
 WOCCASA supports women of color who work in the movement to end sexual violence through meetings, skill-building, and leadership development.

-After Mike Brown’s death, members of WOCCASA created this statement of solidarity.
+After Mike Brown’s death, members of WOCCASA created the following statement of solidarity.

 We recognize that when communities are in crisis, there may be varying degrees of impact on the emotional, sexual, financial, or physical health of survivors.
 We consider our privilege and acknowledge that what is taking place in Ferguson can happen in Hartford, New Haven, Stamford, Bridgeport, or any of our communities.